rbisdorff/Digraph3/docSphinx/tutorial.rst

 CSV storage
 ...........

 Sometimes it is required to exchange the graph valuation data in CSV format with a statistical package like `R <http://www.r-project.org/>`_.
 For this purpose it is possible to export the digraph data into a CSV file.
-The valuation domain is hereby normalized by default to the range [-1,1] and the diagonal put by defalut to the minimal value -1:
+The valuation domain is hereby normalized by default to the range [-1,1] and the diagonal put by default to the minimal value -1:
 	>>> dg = Digraph('tutRandValDigraph')
 	>>> dg.saveCSV('tutRandValDigraph')
 	# content of file tutRandValDigraph.csv